Bloor Street: Bike lanes

 The idea of installing bicycle lanes on Bloor had been debated since at least the early 1970s.
-On May 4, 2016, city council voted 38-3 to implement physically separated bike lanes along a 2.6 km stretch of the street.
+On May 4, 2016, city council voted 38–3 to implement physically separated bike lanes along a 2.6 km stretch of the street.
 Mayor John Tory stated, in support of the project, that if council sought to make Toronto a "21st century city", it must improve at providing "alternate ways to move people around the city."
-A pilot project installed lanes on August 2016, removing 136 parking spots, and made them permanent in November 2017.
+A pilot project installed lanes in August 2016, removing 136 parking spots, and made them permanent in November 2017.
 An economic study comparing a stretch of the street with bicycle lanes to Danforth Avenue, which did not have them, found the impact of the lanes to be either neutral or positive, and no differences in difficulty finding parking between the two sites.
 The lanes increased cycling trips by 50%, reduced conflict between drivers and cyclists by 61%, and increased spending at local businesses, but increased car travel times by up to four minutes.
 The lanes were extended west to Runnymede Avenue in 2020, then into Etobicoke, first to Aberfoyle Crescent in 2023 and then Resurrection Road in 2024.

 The provincial government of Doug Ford passed Bill 212 in November 2024, which ordered the removal of bicycle lanes specifically on Bloor Street, University Avenue, and Yonge Street and to replace them with lanes for vehicular traffic.
 The group Cycle Toronto filed a Charter challenge seeking an injunction to prevent dismantling the lanes.
 The Ontario Superior Court ruled in favour of Cycle Toronto, concluding that replacing the bike lanes with vehicle lanes would not decrease traffic congestion but would put people at risk of harm and death, violating their rights.
+The decision was later overturned by the Ontario Court of Appeals.